serhatbolsu/robotframework-appiumlibrary/README.rst

 To write tests with Robot Framework and AppiumLibrary, AppiumLibrary must be imported into your RF test suite.
-See `Robot Framework User Guide <https://code.google.com/p/robotframework/wiki/UserGuide>`_ for more information.
+See `Robot Framework User Guide <https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html>`_ for more information.

 As it uses Appium make sure your Appium server is up and running.
-For how to use Appium please refer to `Appium Documentation <http://appium.io/getting-started.html>`_
+For how to use Appium please refer to `Appium Documentation <http://appium.io/docs/en/about-appium/getting-started/>`_

+Boilerplate A

 Contributing
 -------------